mozilla/data-docs/src/tools/interfaces.md

 These web-based tools do not require specialized technical knowledge (e.g. how to write an SQL query, deep knowledge of BigQuery).
 This is where you should start.

+### Looker

+In 2020, Mozilla chose [Looker](https://looker.com/) as its primary tool for analyzing data.
+It allows data exploration and visualization by experts and non-experts alike.

+As of this writing, [Mozilla's Looker deployment](https://mozilla.cloud.looker.com/) is an active work in progress.
+You can see the current status on the [Looker Deploy Working Group](https://mana.mozilla.org/wiki/display/DATA/Looker+Deploy+Working+Group) on Mana (LDAP access required).

 ### Mozilla Growth & Usage Dashboard (GUD)

 The [Mozilla Growth & Usage Dashboard](https://gud.telemetry.mozilla.org/) (GUD) is a tool to visualize growth metrics in a standard way across Mozilla’s products.
 This is the first place you should look if you have a question like "how many people are using X?".